6-Formylindolo(3,2-b)carbazole: Immune barrier homeostases

 The AHR is highly expressed in cells of the immune barrier organs, such as skin, lung, gut, and mucosal epithelia, as well as in the placenta.
 AHR-deficient mice have fewer intestinal innate lymphoid cells (ILCs), which are the dominant source of interleukin 22 (IL-22) and they do not survive infection by the intestinal pathogen Citrobacter rodentium.
 The same authors reported that in wild-type mice, FICZ increased the production of IL-22 by the ILCs.
-In another study, daily i.p. injections of 100 μg x kg^{−1} FICZ to adult mice dramatically reduced their mortality following infection with the intestinal pathogen Listeria monocytogenes.
+In another study, daily i.p. injections of 100 μg × kg^{−1} FICZ to adult mice dramatically reduced their mortality following infection with the intestinal pathogen Listeria monocytogenes.
 Stockinger and co-workers showed that efficient metabolic clearance of FICZ in mice that overexpress Cyp1a1 in the gut epithelium led to a pseudo-AHR-deficient state and when infected with Citrobacter rodentium, these animals exhibited markedly reduced numbers of group 3 ILCs and Th17 cells and succumbed rapidly.
 Conversely, in mice lacking CYP1A1, or when CYP1A1 was inhibited, increased protection against intestinal infection was observed.
 The composition of the murine commensal microbiota influences susceptibility to gastrointestinal infections and induced colitis and specific components of this microbiota promote the production of AHR ligands resulting in protection against intestinal damage induced by dextran sulfate sodium (DSS).
 Monteleone and co-workers reported that mice injected with FICZ were protected against colitis in several experimental models of colitis.
 Moreover, administration of anti-IL-22 prevented the anti-inflammatory effect of FICZ, demonstrating that the therapeutic effect of FICZ at least is partially mediated by IL-22.
 The effect of AhR ligands in reversing inflammatory responses was also demonstrated in a clinical setting.
 FICZ treatment of lamina propria mononuclear cells from Crohn's disease patients resulted in decreased IFN-γ expression and up-regulation of IL-22.
 Lamas and co-workers showed that mice with dysbiotic microbiota due to their lack of the caspase recruitment domain 9 (CARD9) produced lower levels of endogenous AHR agonists and recovered more poorly from DSS-induced colitis.
 When 1 μg FICZ was injected i.p. one day after DSS administration, the severity of colitis in these animals was reduced significantly.
 Also, the defective colonic expression of IL-22 and genes coding for antimicrobial proteins in Card9 KO mice could be reversed by FICZ.